bowens8/Recipeo/README.md

-Ingredients can use a small uploaded photo instead of an emoji (Ingredients tab → Or upload a photo), and recipes can have a cover photo plus a photo per step (Recipes tab → open/create a recipe).
+Ingredients can use a small uploaded photo instead of an emoji (Ingredients tab → Or upload a photo), and recipes can have a cover photo plus a photo per step (Recipes tab → open/create a recipe) — each with a crop-and-zoom step before saving.
+The ingredient photo crops to a square (it's used as a small icon), but recipe cover and step photos can be cropped to **any rectangle** — drag the corner handles freely, there's no locked aspect ratio.
 Photos are automatically resized and compressed in your browser before saving, and stored directly alongside the rest of your data in Firestore — there's no separate file-storage service to set up (Firebase's file storage product now requires a paid billing plan; keeping images inline in Firestore avoids that entirely on the free tier).
 Because of this, keep photos reasonable: a recipe with a cover photo and a photo on every single step could approach Firestore's 1&nbsp;MB per-document limit if you have many steps — if you ever hit that, drop a couple of step photos.